Euclid Creek: Euclid Creek from 1881 to 1916

 In October 1882, the New York, Chicago and St. Louis Railroad opened.
 This railroad, which largely ran parallel to and south of the Lake Shore and Michigan Southern Railway (the former Cleveland, Painesville & Ashtabula), passed through the Village of Euclid Creek, making it an important stopping point again.
 The railway, whose nickname was the "Nickel Plate", built a Howe truss bridge over Euclid Creek.

 In 1895, the city of Cleveland and Cuyahoga County began converting Euclid Avenue from a plank road into a modern paved street.
 The road was widened to 100 ft and paved from downtown Cleveland to Village of Euclid Creek.
 The project reached Collamer in 1902, and work on the final segment to the Village of Euclid Creek began in the summer of that year.
 The work was finished in 1902, when a new masonry arch bridge was constructed to carry Euclid Avenue over Euclid Creek.

 Swedish immigrants constructed a Lutheran church on the banks of Euclid Creek south of Anderson Road at Green Road in 1898.

-Henry Pickands, a partner in Pickands Mather and wealthy heir of Samuel Mather, purchased in 1902 25 acre of land atop Chardon Hill (an area now bounded by Chardon Road, the Euclid Creek Reservation, and E. 221st Street).
+Henry Pickands, a partner in Pickands Mather and wealthy heir of Samuel Livingston Mather II, purchased in 1902 25 acre of land atop Chardon Hill (an area now bounded by Chardon Road, the Euclid Creek Reservation, and E. 221st Street).
 In 1903, work was finished on a "Flemish baronial" brick mansion which he named Chestnut Hills.
 His widow had Chestnut Hills demolished in 1938, and a Neo-Georgian style home erected on the site.